serge1997/laravel-ecommerce/README.md

 ## E-commerce Laravel project

+In this project i have a rule of a full stack developper, making front-end and back-end program.
 An e-commerce application in constant development with functionalities like:
+-[Cart]
+-[User loggin and logout]
+-[Store, edit products and product category]

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).